 Benefits and Best Uses of Invoice Financing

-Invoice factoring, once set up with the invoice finance company, can provide money in a pinch and allow a company to continue to operate smoothly.
+Invoice factoring, once set up with the invoice finance company, can provide funds in a pinch and allow a company to continue to operate smoothly.
 In many cases factoring companies now have web-based portals that allow business owners to upload invoices in real-time to get advances deposited in a business bank account.
 The costs are relatively low compared to the benefits.
 It’s is a small business lifeline.
-The main use of invoice advances is for money flow, but there are no restrictions on the use of money.
+The main use of invoice advances is for operating capital, but there are no restrictions on the use of funds.

 Asset-Based Lending (ABL)

-Commonly referred to as asset-based loans (ABL), asset-based finance is a form of business lending that relies on the collateral of your business, rather than just money and business credit.
-Traditional loans look at revenue, financials, and other indicators first, collateral second, while asset-based loan programs look at collateral first and revenue second.
-This method of financing relies on collateral to provide financing, which allows companies that are growing fast to maintain the money needed to keep up with the growth.
-While ABL is great for high growth companies, any company that is in distress and needs to recapitalize its balance sheet can utilize asset-based lending.
+Commonly referred to as asset-based loans (ABL), asset-based finance is a form of business lending that relies on the collateral of your company, rather than just finances and business credit.
+Traditional options look at revenue, financials, and other indicators first, collateral second, while asset-based loan programs look at collateral first and revenue second.
+This method relies on collateral (receivables) to provide financing options, which allows companies that are growing fast to maintain the finances needed to keep up with the growth.
+While ABL is great for high growth companies with outstanding receivables from its clients, any company that is in distress and needs to recapitalize its balance sheet can utilize asset-based lending.

 Asset-backed loans enable companies to utilize a variety of collateral options for security.
-There is a long list of collateral options that can be used, but for the purposes of this topic, we are going to focus on accounts receivables like purchase orders and invoices.
-But make no mistake about it, this type of financing will collateralize all business assets if you get an asset-backed business loan.
+There is a long list of assets that can be used, but for the purposes of this topic, we are going to focus on the example of accounts receivables like purchase orders and invoices.
+But make no mistake about it, this will collateralize all business assets if you get an asset-backed business loan.

 - Staffing Agencies